decoded = rsdec(code,n,k)

 ccode contains that row unchanged.

-error in the first codeword, two errors in the second codeword, and
+Introduce one error on the first codeword, two errors on the second codeword, and three errors on the third codeword.

 k must differ by